Best Ammo for Smith and Wesson M&P 9mm Shield

 Buy in Bulk

-While buying bulk 9mm ammo is more expensive upfront.
-When you count the cost per trigger pull, you save up to $0.15 per round.
+Buying bulk 9mm ammo is more expensive upfront – but when you count the cost per trigger pull, you can save up to $0.15 per round.

-Unless you're in the FBI or law enforcement, you will likely not need to buy carry ammo in bulk, but I highly recommend purchasing target ammo in bulk for the average shooter for the cost savings alone.
+Unless you're in the FBI or law enforcement, you will likely not need to buy carry ammo in bulk, but I highly recommend purchasing target ammo in bulk for the cost savings alone.

 Reload